onkarchougale/CDAC-PROJECT/README.md

 # CDAC-PROJECT
 # PG-DESD

-# CANShield: Collision Avoidance Protocol
+# Driver Assistance System for Collision Detection

-Developed a real-time collision avoidance system that monitors both rear and front distances using STM32F407VGT6 microcontrollers, MCP2551 CAN transceivers, ultrasonic sensors, and FreeRTOS.
+Developed a real-time collision avoidance system using STM32 microcontrollers, ultrasonic sensors, CAN bus communication, and FreeRTOS.
+The system monitors the distance to nearby obstacles, processes the data in realtime, and provides visual and auditory alerts via an LCD and buzzer, enhancing vehicle safety by delivering timely warnings to the driver.
-The system enhances vehicle safety by providing real-time visual and auditory alerts to prevent collisions based on the distance to obstacles in front of and behind the vehicle